jacemaniquis/simple-time-in-and-out/README.md

-# Simple time in and out
+# Simple time in and out system
 Simple time in and out I made using

 - C#